AnhCaooo/awesome-world/README.md

 The app can do:

 - allow user to find country by full name or partial name
 - if there is no request or initially, the UI will fetch and show all countries
 - give user the country details which including the country flag, common and official name, etc.
+- user is able to enter a direct URL to web browser address bar to get country details, same result displayed as manual filter
 - functionalities are covering by Cypress

 ### Coming features
 - Responsive table data for mobile screen
-- User should be able to enter a direct URL to web browser address bar to get country details, same result displayed as from point 2 (requirement!)
-- Implement e2e test with Cypress

 ## Preparations